Skip to main content

 upamostat – Oral uPA Inhibitor

-upamostat is an oral uPA/serine protease inhibitor, which has been developed by Heidelberg Pharma until Phase II.
-It is designed to block the activity of tumor-relevant serine proteases such as uPA, plasmin and thrombin to prevent tumor growth and metastasis.
+Developed by Heidelberg Pharma AG up to Phase II until 2014, upamostat is an oral serine protease inhibitor that is designed to block the activity of tumor-relevant serine proteases such as uPA, plasmin and thrombin to inhibit tumor growth and metastasis.